 Disaster areas in poor design of employee incentive plans

-- We prepare share capital dilution tables plotting the fully diluted position if all options and share rights are taken up.
+- Lack of a share capital dilution table plotting the fully diluted position if all options and share rights are taken up.

-- We review the articles and shareholders’ agreement to make sure you obtain the requisite shareholder approvals.
+- Failing to review the articles and shareholders’ agreement to make sure you obtain the requisite shareholder approvals.

-- We think about the bigger picture such as what should happen if the business is sold.
+- Over looking the bigger picture such as what should happen if the business is sold.

 Our focus is on privately owned companies which are UK controlled or controlled by an overseas parent.
 Our work with unquoted companies is varied as unquoted companies are not subjected to the same restraints as publicly quoted companies.